Do you ever wonder who’s behind the trading desk, helping your financial firm find the

 Chartered Market Technician Continuing Education

 While the CMT Association doesn’t require CMTs to complete continuing education credits to maintain membership or status, they encourage these professionals to partake in continuing education opportunities.
-However, all members must pay the $325 annual renewal fee to keep their membership active.

 Job Role and Responsibilities